methodofaction/Method-Draw/readme.md

-*Method Draw is not actively developed, nor there are plans for it in the future*.
-It is only updated when browser upgrades break the application.
+*Method Draw is not actively developed, nor there are plans for it in the future.
+It is only updated when browser upgrades break the application.*

 ![Method Draw](https://method.ac/assets/editor.png)